-A smoothed two-dimensional trend of Fourier transform of the whole area is used as a background in Filter for the amorphous noise.
+A smoothed two-dimensional trend of Fourier transform of the whole area is used as a background of the Wiener/Difference filter.

 physical unit or in pixels, you can directly input the value here.
-Since the resolution may not depend on the magnification, it is convenient to use this when the
+Since the resolution may not depend on the magnification, it is convenient to use this when the between (Information Limit)\(1- Smooth Edge) and

-Information Limit on the power spectrum.
-When you change the value of the resolution or information limit, click this button to check the size of
+NOTE: When you change the value of the resolution or information limit, click this button to check the size